Penguins vs. Lightning Player Props Betting Odds

 Nikita Kucherov Props

-Kucherov is one of Tampa Bay's leading contributors (37 total points), having put up 15 goals and 22 assists.
+Kucherov is one of Tampa Bay's top contributors (42 total points), having put up 16 goals and 26 assists.

 Kucherov Recent Games